JJSlabbert/iTilt-digital-hydrometer/README.md

 -The LED_BUILTIN (Blue LED in my case) should flash

--Short the two reset pins (press reset) and tilt the iTilt vertical (Cup, USB port must be on top)

--Place your iTilt horizontal on a levelled surface
+-Place your iTilt horizontal or vertical on a levelled surface.
+Reset it.
+You will see a few flashes of the Builtin LED.
+The green LED of the Gyro should be on.

 -You will now see that the iTilt created an Access point.